What Is the Hardest Language to Learn?

 Most Difficult Languages in the Romance Language Family

-English speakers consider romance languages easy to pick up, including Spanish, Italian, Catalan, Portuguese, French, and Romanian.
+English speakers consider romance languages easy to pick up, including Romanian, Portuguese, Spanish, French, and Catalan.
 FSI ranks all six of these Latin language descendants as Category I tongues.
 At just 575-600 hours, they take the least time to achieve general proficiency.

 Most students rank Romanian as the hardest Romance language to learn, but let’s look at some contenders, too.